apache/camel-website/content/blog/LTS-Release-Schedule/index.md

 So for 2020, we have planned 2 LTS releases, Camel 3.3.x and 3.6.x where we will release patch releases.
-The LTS releases are generally supported for 1-year (latest 2 LTS releases are active supported)
+The LTS releases are generally supported for 1-year (latest 2 LTS releases are actively supported)

 For each Camel release we will clearly mark in the release notes whether its a LTS or non-LTS release.